Emerson, Lake & Palmer in Concert

 Emerson, Lake and Palmer in Concert (also known as simply In Concert) is a live album by Emerson, Lake & Palmer (ELP), recorded at their 26 August 1977 show at the Olympic Stadium, Montreal, Quebec, Canada which is featured on the album cover.
 It was released by Atlantic Records in November 1979, following ELP's breakup.
 It was later re-released and repackaged as Works Live in 1993.
 Some of the tracks were not from the Montreal concert.
-"Peter Gunn", "Tiger in a Spotlight" and "The Enemy God" were recorded in Wheeling, WV, in November 1977.
+"Peter Gunn", "Tiger in a Spotlight" and "The Enemy God" were recorded in Wheeling, West Virginia, USA, in November 1977.

 "Peter Gunn" was nominated for Best Rock Instrumental Performance at the 23rd Annual Grammy Awards.